 Lymphatics and blood vessels are channels that normal cells use to travel around the body.
-The presence of cancer cells within a lymphatic or blood vessel is called lymphovascular invasion and is associated with a higher risk that the cancer cells will travel (metastasize) to a distant site such as the lungs.
+The presence of cancer cells within a lymphatic or blood vessel is called lymphovascular invasion and is associated with a higher risk that the cancer cells will travel to a distant site such as the lungs.
 Chordomas rarely metastasize to lymph nodes.

 A margin is any tissue that was cut by the surgeon to remove the bone (or part of the bone) and tumour from your body.
 Depending on the type of surgery you have had, the types of margins, which could include proximal (the part of the bone closest to the middle of your body) and distal (the part of the bone farthest from the middle of your body) bone margins, soft tissue margins, blood vessel margins, and nerve margins.

 All margins will be very closely examined under the microscope by your pathologist to determine the margin status.
 A margin is considered negative when there are no cancer cells at the edge of the cut tissue.
 A margin is considered positive when there are cancer cells at the edge of the cut tissue.
 A positive margin is associated with a higher risk that the tumour will recur in the same site after treatment (local recurrence).

 Chordomas that occur in the skull base are often taken out as multiple small pieces which make it impossible for the pathologist to examine the margins of the tissue.
-In this situation, completeness of the surgery will be determined by the radiologist using post-operative imaging such as CT scan or MRI scans.
+In this situation, the completeness of the surgery will be determined by the radiologist using post-operative imaging such as CT scans or MRI scans.